jarmoruuth/ClockJx/README.md

 FEEDBACK

-For comments, questions, ideas and problems you can send email to clockjx@gmail.com.
+For comments, questions, ideas and problems create an issue here in GitHub.

 Version history: